vippsas/vipps-ecom-api/vipps-ecom-api.md

 for number of *different* payments is *far* higher than 2.
 The same goes for [Capture](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/capturePaymentUsingPOST):
-You can make five capture calls per minute for one unique orderId, and the limit for capture calls for different orderIds is *far* higher.
+You can make five capture calls per minute for one unique `orderId`, and the limit for capture calls for different `orderId` values is *far* higher.

 ## Partner keys